 The Dutch consumer prefers to do grocery shopping on Friday and Saturday, the traditional shopping days.
 Although more and more supermarkets extend their opening hours, GfK research shows that the majority of the supermarket turnover is still made between noon and 6 PM.
 A strong increase in the number of households who sometimes do their grocery shopping on Sunday is also visible.
 Although the turnover share of Sunday grocery shopping is still relatively small, it has increased rapidly over the past ten years, with growth percentages of 12 to 53 percent each year.

 Is this bad news for specialized food stores?
 To some extent, yes.
 The number of butchers, specialized potato, vegetable and fruit stores, bakeries and pastry stores decreased slightly between 2013 and 2016.
-The number of fish stores on the other hand increased, and the number of cheese stores and chocolatiers remained stable.
+The number of fish stores on the other hand increased, as did the number of cheese stores and chocolatiers.
 But with the exception of specialized potato, vegetable and fruit stores, all these specialized food stores saw at least a turnover stability or even increase.
 And although customers who hardly ever visit these stores are not expected to come more often, the customer base of specialized stores is loyal.
 Of the consumers visiting these stores at least once a month, the majority plans to buy more, according to a recent survey.
 So all in all, the future of the specialized food store does not look altogether bleak, and it has proven itself to be a worthy competitor against the supermarket industry.